syncpoint/matrix-client-api/Readme.md

 # MATRIX Client API

 This is a purpose built wrapper for the Matrix API and by no neans a general-purpose SDK!
 It creates abstractions like `project-list` and `project` which are only suitable for ODINv2 replication.
+It's designed to support both nodejs and broeser environments.

-__WARNING: As of 13mar23 the implementation is limited to the nodejs runtime!__
+__WARNING: As of 14mar23 the implementation is limited to the nodejs runtime >= 18 since it requires at least the experimental implementation of the fetch API!__

 ## http-api
 The `http-api` is a very thin layer for the Matrix http (REST-like) api.
 The only enhancement is the automated renewal of the access token.
 This API does not have any ODIN domain specific functionality.